Key Stage One and Two

 We regularly hold whole school cross-curricular weeks and days based around a central theme.
 We also have specific activity sessions with visiting artists and sports coaches for each year group.
 Check out our International Week page and STEM Week page to see some of the things we do.

 At Ayresome we aim to maximise every child’s potential through the provision of extra-curricular opportunities and we provide an impressive range of extra activities that we are very proud of.
 The school has an excellent sporting reputation and has achieved considerable success in inter school leagues and festivals and at regional level.
 We have a commitment to developing healthy and active children through excellent P.E. provision.
-Further opportunities are available for the children to develop other interests, in music with the school choir, Computing, Animation, Art and Cookery Clubs.
+Further opportunities are available for the children to develop other interests, in music with the School Choir, Computing, Art and Cookery Clubs.
 The school has ambitions to be a Green Flag School and is starting the Eco Warriors Club across school to promote this with Mrs Steele.
 The School Parliament also promotes health and well-being issues within the school community.

 Personal, Social and Health Education